Fsiban/Final_Project/README.md

 ### Methods

-Brief (no more than 1-2 paragraph) description about how you decided to approach solving it.
-Include:

-- pseudocode for this method (either created by you or cited from somewhere else)
-- why you chose this method

 I determined that this is a clasification problen, and i would need to use logistic regression classifier model because the dataset has two categories for the output values, Malignant and Begnin.
-First to understand the how the attributes of the features relate to each other and their values to the diagnosis predictions, I performed exploratory analysis first by visualising the data using a pairplot.
-I selected the 10 mean attributes first to identify the correlation.I identified that the mean radius has a positive correlation with the area and perimeter.
-To now understand the relationship between the mean radius in a benign and malignant diagnosis reading, I generated a distribution plot to understand if these the two classes can be seperated so that I can develop a machine learning model.
-Then I developed a logistic regression model to determine the class to evaluate if the diagnosis can be predicted with accuracy.
+To understand how the attributes of the features relate to each other and their values to the diagnosis predictions, I generated a distribution plot for visulaisation to determine if the two classes can be seperated.
+The logistic regression model determined the class to evaluate if the diagnosis can be predicted with accuracy.
 I identified the target variable as the class.
-For comparison, i also used KNeighbors and determined that the logistic regression model was more accurate.
+For model comparison, I also used KNeighbors and determined that the logistic regression model was more accurate.

-I performed the steps below:
+I performed the steps below in brief:

 - Imported the dataset from sklearn library
 - Imported other necessarry libraries (Matplotlib,Numpy,Pandas,Seaborn)